Djaa9/oakandiron-fleetbuilder/README.md

 - Copy ship
 - If "Fire ship" is selected, remove other upgrade

-- Add pdf card packs
+2.0
 - Save to file
 - Export as text
+- Add pdf card packs
 ?
 Save to storage
 - Show pictures of cards
 - Give list a name
 - Cost in floating sub header
 - Make initiative card selector a sortable table

-2.0
+3.0
-- Share list (unique url)
+- Share list (backend generated link)
-    - Complete mapper from url to fleet
-    - Find out what is wrong with mapper "/fleetbuilder"
-    - Parse fleet to Fleetbuilder and update state
 - Print friendly version
 - login and save in db on backend

+x.0
+Save list on server
+Track win loss
+Fork list
+Se top lists
+Like/dislike other lists
+Top lists